Salwan-Mohamed/network_automation_awx/README.md

 - AWX or Ansible Tower
 - SSH access to network devices
 - Valid credentials with appropriate permissions
+- Python `pexpect` module installed on AWX for expect-based tests

 ## Security Notes